beeezal/Honours-website-project/src/chapter3/_section3_1.md

   w.step('direction');
 }
 ```

+{% include "simulation-grid.html" %}

-A simulation of a similar implementation of the Perlin Noise walker is added to the 4^th^ chapter, in section [4.3.4]()
+A simulation of a similar implementation of the Perlin Noise walker is added to the 4^th^ chapter, in section [4.3.4](../chapter4/#434-comparing-implementations-of-random-motion-behaviours)

 ## Notes: